psmith2003/Synthetic-Statistical-Arbitrage/README.md

-# Correlated-Securities-Hedging-and-Trading
+# Synthetic Statistical Arbitrage
-By finding the difference in correlated security prices you can hedge those securities to trade the price difference.
+A synthetic security can be created to perform statistical arbitrage on.